Examples, Templates, and Plans Used by Top Sales Teams

 Again, the first step we took was to define the sales process that we thought would be most successful.
 We outlined our unique value proposition, target customer, competition, most common objections, product features and benefits, and so forth.

-After employees are onboarded, we continue tracking their progress throughout the various stages of our sales process.
+After employees are on-boarded, we continue tracking their progress throughout the various stages of our sales process.
 The primary criteria we look at include: leads created, leads worked, demos delivered, and leads won.
 Then we measure these criteria against each other to create ratios such as leads created to leads won.

-We track each stage in the process so if a rep is struggling on any particular metric, we can dig deeper to understand why that’s the case.
+We track each stage in the process so that if a rep is struggling on any particular metric, we can dig deeper to understand why that’s the case.

-All of these decisions are lead by data and science, not gut.
+All of these decisions are lead by data and science, not

-Now let’s find out why.
+Let’s find out why.

-Throughout their training, salespeople are constantly reminded how important it is to tell personal stories to potential customers as well as amongst each other.
+Throughout their training, salespeople are constantly reminded of how important it is to tell personal stories to potential customers as well as amongst each other.
 When encountering prospects’ objections, they’re armed with an arsenal of customer stories which they can recite effortlessly.

 From customer feedback to employee feedback, Salesforce is obsessed with NPS.
 They even survey sales reps after their training to create a system of continuous improvement for their onboarding program.

 To support this system, they also constantly track and measure reps’ success using metrics that fall into the following four categories: